ManicMiners/docs/README.md

 Additional formatting rules are found in this set of documents.

+The [Events](_pages/Events) page has misc information related to events including the rules for collapsing walls.

 # Undefined Behavior
 The terms `non-deterministic` and `undefined` are used interchangeably in this documentation.
 They are both referring to either behavior or syntax that cannot be depended upon by the map developer.
 Basically - don't do that.